 This program explores contemporary nutrition science and traditional dietary practices and critically evaluates current paradigms of nutrition, food, and health.
 Students integrate a biochemical perspective of nutrition into a broader context of whole-food healing and whole-person health and wellness care.

-This program provides a contextualized understanding of nutritional science and biochemistry, through exploration of traditional dietary practices and a critical evaluation of current paradigms of nutrition, food, and health.
-Students integrate a biochemical and molecular understanding of nutrition into a broader context of whole food healing and whole person health and wellness care.
-Of the 15 credits required for this program, students take 11 core credits and 4 elective credits.
-Elective courses provide the opportunity to focus on particular applied areas of interest, including sports nutrition, mindful eating, whole food preparation, diabetes education, or Eastern nutrition philosophy.
-The program provides students the opportunity to study in a cohort of like-minded healthcare professionals in a scholarly community entirely centered on wellness.
-Together, students focus on practical patient/client applications such as creating treatment plans using whole foods and nutritional supplementation, helping patients distinguish between food fads, trends, and sound nutrition information, and learning to apply and teach whole foods cooking.
+The program provides students the opportunity to study in a cohort of like-minded healthcare and wellness professionals in a scholarly community centered entirely on wellness.
+Together, students focus on practical patient/client applications such as creating nutrition care plans using whole foods and nutritional supplementation; helping patients/clients distinguish between food fads, trends, and sound nutrition information; and learning to apply and teach whole foods cooking.

 Upon completion of this program students will be able to:

 This program is offered in the online format.
 Click here to view MUIH’s definition of online, hybrid, and on-campus course and program formats.
 This program is delivered in peer cohort format.